-Then he connected with Employment Placement & Support Services, a Red Deer-based organization that helps people with career planning and job search skills.
+Then he connected with Employment Placement and Support Services, a Red Deer-based organization that helps people with career planning and job search skills.
 They matched him with their Inclusive Community Employment program, or ICE.

 ICE supports Albertans like Steven who have a developmental disability.
 They provide everything from job support and coaching, to resume development, to workplace supports for both employee and employer.
 For employers, ICE also offers supports on workplace adaptations or accommodations, which are often minimal.

 Steven appreciates the help and support he received from the ICE program.
 "I feel good to be getting out and keeping busy," he says.
 "They helped me a lot in finding this job."

 The Inclusive Community Employment program receives funding from the Government of Alberta.

 When Shannon started looking for work in 2016, she had over 25 years of sales and management experience in the retail industry.
 But a long work history does not guarantee success when making a career change, and Shannon was failing to connect with employers.

 She accessed the JOBplus program provided by BGS Enterprises for help developing her resume, learning better interview skills, job search strategies, and knowledge about the labour market.

 The free program is designed to help people transitioning between careers.
 They offer an assessment of transferable skills, career mapping, networking events and support with Employment Placement, among other services.